Disk Log Collection

 project-adminand go to your project.

 From the left navigation bar, select Advanced Settings in Project Settings.
-Under Disk Log Collection, enable the feature through the toggle switch.
+Under Disk Log Collection, click to enable the feature.

 Create a Deployment